GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 In this workshop you learned how to build a classification model with the Azure Machine Learning designer.

+## Clean up resources
+Finally, If you don't expect to need these resources in the future and want to save cost, you can delete them by deleting the resource group you created.
+To do so go to the Azure Portal, select 'Resource Groups' and select the resource group for this workshop, select Delete, then confirm the name of the resource group to delete.

 ## Source

 ### Environment